 - Render knowledge of important diseases, diagnostic tools and treatment methods in common species

-- Adopt anamnesis and obtain relevant information about the herd
+- Adopt anamnesis and obtain relevant information about the livestock

 - Handle animals in a safe manner

 - Perform clinical examination and evaluate findings

 - Take out relevant tests and interpret test results

 - Set up a relevant list of differential diagnoses and suggest a diagnosis

 - Assess the need for and apply principles of herd health diagnostics

 - Suggest preventive herd health measures in production animal herds

 - Write detailed journals, reports and certificates that meet applicable regulations